Who is the course for?

 NOTE: This course is not recommended for operators of vessel-mounted cranes that exceed a 10 ton 1 metre capacity.

 This course is designed for those people who already have DMLA knowledge and work on a Fish Farm or Vessel.
 It is a requirement of the course that participants need to have previously completed a Coxswain Deck course or have a thorough understanding of specific knots and how to tie and splice.
 Participants who hold an appropriate crane licence or dogman’s qualification may be eligible for recognition for some aspects of the course.

 How will I be trained and assessed?

-Training and assessment is very practical and is conducted in the classroom and on-board a vessel that has the required equipment.
-Assessment activities will include:
+SMT’s training and assessment is very practical and is conducted in the classroom and on-board a vessel that has the required equipment and will include:

 How long is the course?

 This is a 2 day course (9am – 5pm), with one day covering Stability and the other day covering Machinery.
 All of the equipment, training and assessment materials that participants need will be provided by SMT.
 Participants must bring their own writing materials and their own work-style clothing and enclosed footwear.